 - Make arrangements with someone to watch your home while you’re gone.
 Having a neighbor or friend keep an eye on your home is just a smart idea, so make sure to leave your contact information with them in case they need to get ahold of you.
 If you’re traveling without your furry friend, make arrangements for pet care while you’re at it.

-One Week Before Your Vacation
+What to Do One Week Before Your Vacation

 - Have print-outs of all confirmations packed to bring along with you.
 By this point, you’ve probably sorted out any issues with your confirmations, and are ready to get organized.
 I prefer paper copies to everything, since they’re easier to share with front desk associates if necessary, but if you prefer electronic versions, keep everything sorted in a way that makes sense to you, in email folders, saved copies, or other options.